turp/jayturpin.com/about/index.markdown

 ---

 <img src="/images/JayTurpin-300x300.jpg" height="125" width="125" class="pull-left"> I'm a big dog owner, beer brewer, father of two and husband of one for over two decades.
-I'm a big dog owner, beer brewer, father of two and husband of one for over two decades.

 I have been developing software since 1993, and am passionate about new technologies and practices.